American Women quarters

-The American Women Quarters Program is a series of quarters featuring notable women in U.S. history, commemorating the centennial of the Nineteenth Amendment to the United States Constitution.
-The United States Mint is issuing five designs each year from 2022 to 2025 for 20 total designs.
-One woman will be honored on the reverse of each coin, selected for "contributions to the United States in a wide spectrum of accomplishments and fields, including but not limited to suffrage, civil rights, abolition, government, humanities, science, space, and arts."
-The obverse depicts George Washington with a new design.
-Most of the women featured have been from ethnic minority groups.
+The American Women quarters program was a series of circulating commemorative quarters released by the United States Mint.
+Minted from 2022 through 2025, they featured designs of notable women in U.S. history, commemorating the centennial of the Nineteenth Amendment to the United States Constitution.

+Five designs were issued each year for 20 total designs, with one woman honored on the reverse of each coin, selected for "contributions to the United States in a wide spectrum of accomplishments and fields, including but not limited to suffrage, civil rights, abolition, government, humanities, science, space, and arts."
+Most of the women featured were from ethnic minority groups.
+The obverse depicts George Washington, using a design by Laura Gardin Fraser originally intended for the first Washington quarter in 1932.

 The program was authorized by the Circulating Collectible Coin Redesign Act of 2020, sponsored by Representatives Barbara Lee and Anthony Gonzalez.
 The original proposal was for 56 quarters, honoring one woman from each state and territory, but with a set of circulating coins intended to be released in 2026 for the United States Semiquincentennial, it was amended to be shorter.
-One of the five quarters in that set will also feature a woman.
 It replaced an alternative proposal of quarters featuring animals or endangered species.
-It will be followed in 2027–2030 with a series depicting youth sports.